ThorbenKuck/ThorbenKuck/README.md

 I am also running [my own website](https://thorbenkuck.de), but only as a separate side-project.
 The main use of the server it is running on is to test technologies and applications.

-Also, there is another, separate [gitlab](https://git.thorbenkuck.de) instance, which is used for applications.

 ## And other than work?

-I am live streaming let's codes on twitch!
+I used to live stream let's codes on twitch.
+Though not for some time now.
+Maybe I'll get back to that some day :)

-> Note: Currently i am not actively streaming.

 [![Twitch](twitch-icon.png)](https://www.twitch.tv/coffeeslothcoding)

 If you are interrested in watching someone develop an application live, i encourage you to check it out.

 ## My Technology Stack: